-- Identify all hazardous and non-hazardous substances; - Label all containers with the name of the material, unit number, expiration date, handling instructions and health or environmental hazards; and - Make special note on the inventory of hazardous materials that require special handling, storage or disposal. - Wrecked vehicles or damaged equipment stored onsite: Be especially careful with wrecked vehicles, whether you keep them indoors or out, as well as with vehicles kept onsite as evidence coming into possession of NCPD or as scrap or salvage.
+- Identify all hazardous and non-hazardous substances; - Label all containers with the name of the chemical, unit number, expiration date, handling instructions and health or environmental hazards; and - Make special note on the inventory of hazardous chemicals that require special handling, storage or disposal.

+• Wrecked vehicles or damaged equipment stored on-site: Be especially careful with wrecked vehicles, whether you keep them indoors or out, as well as with vehicles kept on-site for scrap or salvage.
 Wrecked or damaged vehicles often drip oil and other fluids for several days.